allainclair/disc-shm/doc/docs/aula8.md

 passage of most physical objects.
 As a result, glass affords seeing through and support, but not the passage of air or most physical objects (atomic particles can pass through glass).
-The blockage of passage can be considered an anti-affordance—the prevention of interaction.
-To be effective, affordances and antiaffordances have to be discoverable—perceivable.
-This poses a difficulty with glass.
+The blockage of passage can be considered an anti-affordance—the prevention of interaction. **To be effective, affordances and antiaffordances have to be discoverable—perceivable.
+This poses a difficulty with glass**.
 The reason we like glass is its relative invisibility, but this aspect, so useful in the normal window, also hides its anti-affordance property of blocking passage.
 As a result, birds often try to fly through windows.
 And every year, numerous people injure themselves when they walk (or run) through